izzuddinafif/izzuddinafif/README.md

 - **Cybersecurity:** Skilled in Reverse Engineering, Forensics, and Penetration Testing 🔍.
 - **Soft Skills:** Excellent problem-solving, critical and creative thinking, and teamwork 🤝.

 I actively participate in cybersecurity competitions, seminars, and conferences, and I’m proud to be a founding member of a cybersecurity community.
-My hands-on experience ranges from integrating security into development cycles to researching innovative solutions using modern technologies :contentReference[oaicite:0]{index=0}.
+My hands-on experience ranges from integrating security into development cycles to researching innovative solutions using modern technologies.

 ## Education 🎓